Vampire Rules (Part I)

 There had been a reporter present and that story had legs.
 It was in a paper in London that a young stage manager and occult fetishist named Bram Stoker read about it.

 Now, it wouldn’t be accurate to say that he invented vampire fiction.
-Vampire short stories had been popular.
+Vampire short stories were already popular.
 Carmilla was the most famous before Dracula.
 Victorian authors’ biggest innovation was in making their blood-sucking antagonist sapient, the “villagers” had always seemed to regard Vampires as mindless, even if capable of speech.
-In giving the undead a living mind in a soulless body they created something new in fiction.
+In giving the undead a living mind in a soulless body something new was created in fiction.

 By any reasonable standard, Bram Stoker was an oddity.
-The breadth of the 19th Century Spiritualist movement is drastically underestimated today.
+The breadth of the 19th-century Spiritualist movement is drastically underestimated today.
 It was pervasive in the middle to lower upper classes.
 The desire for secret knowledge could be found in organizations that were everywhere from London to Omaha, Nebraska.
-Stoker himself was in the spiritualist Society of the Golden Dawn, whose members ranged from Sax Rohmer to Aleister Crowley to Oscar Wilde and even Arthur Conan Doyle.
+Stoker himself was in the spiritualist Society of the Golden Dawn, whose members ranged from Sax Rohmer and Oscar Wilde to Aleister Crowley, and even Arthur Conan Doyle.
 Traces of the spiritualist movement aren’t hard to find in Dracula.

 “I am here to do your bidding, Master.
 I am your slave, and you will reward me, for I shall be faithful.
 I have worshipped you long and afar off.
 Now that you are near, I await your commands, and you will not pass me by, will you, dear Master, in your distribution of good things?”

 My own opinion is that Spiritualism was one giant 19th-century mystery box but a pretty dangerous one to play in.

 Vampirism’s next major influencer was the German director Friedrich Wilhelm Murnau, an even odder duck than Stoker.